jjnether/obsidian_backup/jnetherton/DA/Active Orders/121288 - Minnesota Power Co..md

 - Number of people present?
 	- buy G&W goodies for them
 - Do I need to explain in the GWI other features that we didn't go over, such as cold load pickup, high current trip, over under freq, etc?
-- Should I add voltages/currents in display points?